Predicting from incomplete data

 A B C D F

-a a c c b
+a b a a b

 > considering event node E with markov blanket B F